Get

 Siamese cats are usually very healthy specimens.
 However, there are specific issues the breed might face.

-Some issues that might affect Siamese cats more often include:
+Some health issues that might affect Siamese cats more often include:

 • Progressive retinal atrophy: Siamese cats might have an issue with their vision eventually.
 This eye condition causes the degeneration of the eye that affects photoreceptor cells.

-• Niemann-Pick disease: Luckily, if your Siamese has this issue, you should know relatively early.
-Niemann-Pick disease shows up by 3 months of age and affects balance coordination, causing splayed legs.
+• Niemann-Pick disease: This is a rare inherited condition.
+Niemann-Pick disease shows up by 3 months of age and affects the nervous system and balance coordination, causing gait abnormalities, tremors, and sometimes splayed legs.

-• Mediastinal lymphoma: Mediastinal lymphoma is a type of cancer that affects the cells of the cat’s immune system.
-Siamese cats are prone to this, along with other intestinal tumors.
+• Mediastinal lymphoma: Mediastinal lymphoma is a type of cancer that affects the cells of the cat’s lymph nodes located in the chest.
+Siamese cats were historically prone to this, mainly due to infection with the feline leukemia and feline immunodeficiency viruses.
+These numbers have reduced in the last 20 years thanks to widespread vaccination.
 To reduce the risks and prepare for anything, make sure you take your kitty to routine vet appointments so you can get ahead of any potential problem.

 Siamese cat kitten laying in basket blue eyes